Family Goy: Plot

 While at the Drunken Clam, Peter falls in love with a cardboard cutout of Kathy Ireland.
 He takes her home and has an 'affair' with her.
 Soon he is caught by Lois who calls him an idiot.
 Peter introduces Kathy to the kids as their new mom, but after finding that Chris took her into his room, he angrily confronts her and ends up ripping her in half.
 He tearfully buries her in the yard and begs Lois for forgiveness.
 Lois forgives him and they have sex and Lois is shocked when Peter discovers a lump on her breast, causing her to go to the hospital the next day to have it tested for breast cancer.
-The test comes back negative, but while looking through her medical records, Dr Hartman discovers that Lois' mother is a Jewish Holocaust survivor, making Lois and her children Jewish by heritage.
+The test comes back negative, but while looking through her medical records, Dr Hartman discovers that Lois's mother is a Jewish Holocaust survivor, making Lois and her children Jewish by heritage much to her surprise.
 Barbara confirms her heritage, and Carter admits he kept it a family secret so that they could join the country club.
-Despite not being Jewish himself, Peter takes to it eagerly, much to Lois' frustration.
+Despite not being Jewish himself, Peter takes to it eagerly, much to Lois's frustration.
 That night, Peter is visited by the ghost of his adoptive father, Francis, who warns him that he will go to Hell for not being Catholic.
-The next day, Peter decides to re-convert the family to Catholicism and becomes prejudiced against Lois' heritage, becoming antisemitic.
+The next day, Peter decides to re-convert the family to Catholicism and becomes increasingly antisemitic and prejudiced towards Lois’ heritage, going as far as firing a rifle at Lois when she went out to retrieve the mail.

 Taking advice from her mother not to let Peter suppress her identity, like her own husband did to her, Lois decides to hold a Passover Seder, which Peter tries to ruin so he can celebrate Easter.
 He shows up in an Easter bunny costume while drunk.
 Jesus appears, revealing he himself is Jewish, and points out that Catholicism and Judaism are very similar.
 He then tells Peter that he should treat people of different faiths as fairly as he wants to be treated.
 Peter and Lois apologize to each other, but are at a loss for what religion they should follow.
-When Peter asks Jesus what religion the Griffin family should follow, he responds that all religions are terrible; Brian, himself an atheist, chimes in (offscreen) from the other side of the room, responding "Thank you!"
+When Peter asks Jesus what religion the Griffins should follow, he responds that all religions are terrible; Brian, himself an atheist, chimes in (offscreen) from the other side of the room, responding "Thank you!"